Issues Common Among Men Who Experience Same-Sex Attraction

 Experiences like these cause some boys to form unhealthy relationships with women in adulthood.
 If you experienced any of these issues, you may want to discuss them with a trained therapist to help you deal with the issues in a healthy way.

 Men who experience same-sex attraction often describe unhealthy relationships with women that may be grouped into four broad categories: oppositional, avoidant, enmeshed, and comfortable.
-Men may respond to women with feelings, impulses, and behaviors from just one of these categories or from two or more of these categories, depending on the situation.
-As you read the descriptions below, consider if any of it fits for you.
+As you read the descriptions below, consider if any of them fit you.

 • Oppositional.
 Men who become oppositional tend to reject women and push them away.
 They may do so out of feelings of resentment, dislike, disgust, or even hatred.
 Or they may do so in reaction to feeling threatened and endangered by women.
 Some men are completely conscious and blatant about their antipathy toward females.
 For others, negative feelings toward women may show up only in subtle behaviors and thoughts of which they are barely aware.
 And some men may be completely unconscious of their opposition.